-It aims to present fundamental knowledge as well as experiences from practical work and informs about the most important theories, tools, and technologies when it comes to making the most out of mass data in business.
+The third data2day conference is to be held in Karlsruhe, Germany, on October 5 to 7, 2016.
+The event will focus on the whole range of topics associated with Big, Smart, Fast and Secure Data technologies.
+It aims to present fundamental knowledge as well as experiences from practical work and informs bout the most important theories, tools, and technologies when it comes to making the most out of mass data in business.

 The hosts invite you to submit your proposals on one or more of the following topics: